Bowel surgery

 Open vs. laparoscopic procedure for colectomy

-During an open colectomy, a long incision is made in the wall of the abdomen and doctors can see the colon.
-In a laparoscopic-assisted colectomy, a lighted tube with a video camera is in inserted through one of several small incisions to guide the surgery.
+During an open colectomy, a long incision is made in the wall of the abdomen enabling the doctors to see the colon.
+In a laparoscopic-assisted colectomy, a lighted tube with a video camera is inserted through one of several small incisions to guide the surgery.

-The procedure carries a risk of serious complications, which depend on the patients' general health and the type of colectomy used to perform the operation.
+The procedure carries a risk of serious complications, which depend on the patients' general health and the type of colectomy performed.
 These complications can include:

 In the days leading up to the colectomy, the doctor will suggest that the patient stops taking certain medications.
 Fasting before surgery is also required and drinking a solution such as a laxative that clears your bowels.
 In some cases, a doctor may prescribe antibiotics to prevent any infection from occurring.